kmhiggins/UNIX_assignment/README.md

 3. The gene names are the column names
 4. There is no commented out header line
 5. There is no non-ASCII text
-6. There is disorcer with SL-15
+6. There is disorder with SL-15

 ###Attributes of `snp_position.txt`